Conveuropean logo

 County donegal Ireland

-A couple of weeks ago K. was visiting Dublin and we rent a car to go for the first time to the Northwest of the country.
+A couple of weeks ago K. was visiting Dublin and we rented a car to go for the first time to the Northwest of the country.
 We drove all the way to Donegal stopping by in Sligo and Bundoran.
 One of the highlights of the trip was without question the Slieve League cliffs.
 They are more than 600 meters high and the view is just stunning as you can observe in this picture.

 Eiffel Tower on a long exposure